This article was originally published on Edutopia on June 4th, 2014

 5 Benefits to Using Playsheets in the Classroom

-Most math games created for the tablet devices are playsheets.
+Most math games created for the tablet or Chromebook are playsheets.
 The gaming elements are superfluous to the learning objective — for example, shooting space aliens when answering math facts correctly.
 Playsheets are not bad.
 While they may be described as chocolate-covered broccoli, students do enjoy playing playsheets.

 Here are five benefits to using playsheets in the classroom.